shadyabhi/pLibraryOrganizer/README.md

 # Installation

+On linux:

 This is a python script which needs python2.
 It won't work for python3.
 This script uses eyeD3 module to read the tags so make sure that it is installed.

     For ArchLinux,
     $pacman -S python-eyed3

+On Windows:

+First you need to download eyeD3 module which is a dependancy to the script as its required to read and manipulate tags in the mp3.

+To install the eyeD3 module, download the latest release from http://eyed3.nicfit.net/releases/ Now, extract it and goto "src" directory in the extracted files and rename "__init__.py.in" to "__init__.py"

+Then, to install the module,
+    $python setup.py.in install

+If you get an error similar to python not found, that means that you need to add python to your system path variable.

 # Usage

 Suppose, you want your music sorted such that all the mp3s have name as